eveomett-states/SouthCarolina/README.md

 - `NHPIVAP`: Native Hawaiian and Pacific Islander, non-hispanic, voting age population in 2020 Census
 - `OTHERVAP`: Other race, non-hispanic, voting age population in 2020 Census
 - `2MOREVAP`: Two or more races, non-hispanic, voting age population in 2020 Census
+- `AGR18R`: Number of votes for 2018 Republican Commissioner of Agriculture candidate
+- `AGR18O`: Number of votes for 2018 other party's Commissioner of Agriculture candidate
 - `ATG18D`: Number of votes for 2018 Democratic attorney general candidate
 - `ATG18R`: Number of votes for 2018 Republican attorney general candidate
 - `ATG18O`: Number of votes for 2018 other party's attorney general candidate
+- `COM18R`: Number of votes for 2018 Republican Comptroller candidate
+- `COM18O`: Number of votes for 2018 other party's Comptroller candidate
 - `GOV18D`: Number of votes for 2018 Democratic gubernatorial candidate
 - `GOV18R`: Number of votes for 2018 Republican gubernatorial candidate
 - `GOV18O`: Number of votes for 2018 other party's gubernatorial candidate
+- `PRE16D`: Number of votes for 2016 Democratic presidential candidate
+- `PRE16R`: Number of votes for 2016 Republican presidential candidate
+- `PRE16O`: Number of votes for 2016 other party's presidential candidate
 - `PRE20D`: Number of votes for 2020 Democratic presidential candidate
 - `PRE20R`: Number of votes for 2020 Republican presidential candidate
 - `PRE20O`: Number of votes for 2020 other party's presidential candidate
-- `SOS18D`: Number of votes for 2018 Democratic Secretary of State
+- `SOS18D`: Number of votes for 2018 Democratic Secretary of State candidate
-- `SOS18R`: Number of votes for 2018 Republican Secretary of State
+- `SOS18R`: Number of votes for 2018 Republican Secretary of State candidate
-- `SOS18O`: Number of votes for 2018 other party's Secretary of State
+- `SOS18O`: Number of votes for 2018 other party's Secretary of State candidate
+- `SPI18R`: Number of votes for 2018 Republican Superintendent of Public Instruction candidate
+- `SPI18O`: Number of votes for 2018 other party's Superintendent of Public Instruction candidate
-- `TRE18D`: Number of votes for 2018 Democratic Treasurer
+- `TRE18D`: Number of votes for 2018 Democratic Treasurer candidate
-- `TRE18R`: Number of votes for 2018 Republican Treasurer
+- `TRE18R`: Number of votes for 2018 Republican Treasurer candidate
-- `TRE18O`: Number of votes for 2018 other party's Treasurer
+- `TRE18O`: Number of votes for 2018 other party's Treasurer candidate
+- `USS16D`: Number of votes for 2016 Democratic senate candidate
+- `USS16R`: Number of votes for 2016 Republican senate candidate
+- `USS16O`: Number of votes for 2016 other party's senate candidate
 - `USS20D`: Number of votes for 2020 Democratic senate candidate
 - `USS20R`: Number of votes for 2020 Republican senate candidate
 - `USS20O`: Number of votes for 2020 other party's senate candidate
-- `COM18D`: Number of votes for 2018 Democratic Comptroller
-- `COM18R`: Number of votes for 2018 Republican Comptroller
-- `COM18O`: Number of votes for 2018 other party's Comptroller

-# **Projection**

-The shapefile uses a UTM NAD83 projection (EPSG: 4269).